leiz-me/pueue/README.md

 If you use zsh, place `_pueue` in a folder, that is contained in your `FPATH` environment variable.
 This script will be probably added to zsh-users/zsh-completions, when it is finished.

+### Pueue status querying script for `i3pystatus`

+If you want to see the status of the last 4 entries in your status bar, just use the `utils/pueuestatus.py` script.

 ## Libraries used

 Regards to Robpol86 for providing the awesome `terminaltables` and `colorclass` libraries.